MarounGrey-Notes/Tech-Interview-Preparation/README.md

 #### What are your salary expectations?
 * I am open to discussion regarding my salary expectations.
 However, given my salary in my previous position as well as my industry knowledge and experience, I feel that a salary between the range of $xx,000 and $xx,000 is fair.

-#### What is your curent salary?
-* I'd prefer not to say what my curent salary is because if it's higher then what you expect to pay for this job, I wouldn't want that to eliminate me frrom being considered for this job - because I might be willing to accept less for the right position - and , if it's lower then what this job would pay, I wouldn't want to sell myself shot either- I'm sure you can understand.

-#### What is the range of your preferred salary?
-* Well, if you tell me what the range is, even though I don't know enough to state exactly what my salary requirements are, I can tell you whether or not the range matches up to what am I looking for.
-* It depends on the overall compensation including benefits.
+* May I ask about the salary range budgeted for this position?
+I'm interested in the role and want to make sure my expectations align with what the company has budgeted for this position.
+I'm also open to discussing other components of the compensation package, such as benefits or bonuses, that may be part of the offer.
+* I'm looking for a salary that's competitive for someone with my skills and experience, and that fairly reflects the value I can bring to the company.
+I'm open to discussing specific compensation details once I learn more about the position, its responsibilities, and the overall compensation package.

 -----------------------------------------------------------------------------------------

 # Reverse Interview

 ## Trap Questions
+* **How does the management track performance?
+What steps are taken to help employees to reach their goals?**
+Very important question.
+Stack ranking is a red flag.
+If the position is remote - tracking software is a 10 red flags.
+* **What are some challenges you have found working here?**
+Ask this on the technical interview, since developers tend to be more honest and this is a great opportunity to learn downsides of the company.
+* **What is the best thing working for this company?**
+If responds We are big family or we have a free coffee, game rooms, employee hangouts, etc. - run away.
+* **Who is the best employee and what makes them the best?**
+'Works well under the pressure', 'doesn't know the end of the day', etc - means that the company values quantity over quality.
+* **Who I will be reporting to?**
+Red flag if interviewer cant give a straight answer or give multiple names.

+#### (if the company didn't give you enough red flags yet, you can ask following):
 * **Who sets deadlines?
 How do you handle a missing deadline?**
 If the manager sets the deadline its a red flag.
 Only developers know how long something will take to implement changes.
 The correct answer should be that the developers and manager/business comes to an agreement what a reasonable deadline would be where they consider time to market, scope and balance it with everything else going on.
-* **What is the best thing working for this company?**
-If responds We are big family or we have a free coffee, game rooms, employee hangouts - run away.
-* **What are some challenges you have found working here?**
-Ask this on the technical interview, since developers tend to be more honest and this is a great opportunity to learn downsides of the company.
 * **Who get's called when software breaks at 3am?
 Why?**
 This is a great opportunity to look how the company values the personal time of the employees and how they act when something breaks.
-* **Who is the best employee and what makes them the best?**
-'Works well under the pressure', 'doesn't know the end of the day', etc - means that the company values quantity over quality.
-* **Who I will be reporting to?**
-Red flag if interviewer cant give a straight answer or give multiple names.
-* **How does the management track performance?
-What steps are taken to help employees to reach their goals?**
-Stack ranking system is a big red flag
 * **How do people usually eat their lunches?**
 This question will show how the company values a break time.

 ## Non Trap Questions
 * Why the position is open?
 How long was the previous person on this position?